 Once that project is done, you can always go back for more.
 If everyone had a great time, take a look at what’s next on your list and tackle that.
 Once your ambition to improve your home outpaces your refund, come see us about a home equity loan or line of credit, and we’ll help you turn your house into the home of your dreams.

 Getting an evening away from the kids can be difficult, and a weekend might seem impossible, but it doesn’t have to be that way.
-You’re holding a refund check from the IRS and it might be enough to ship the kids off to grandma and grandpa’s house or pay for a couple of nights at a hotel in a nearby city.
+You’re holding a refund check from the IRS and it might be enough to ship the kids off to grandma and grandpa’s house, or pay for a couple of nights at a hotel in a nearby city.
 If you haven’t tried it yet, Airbnb has made it easier than ever to find a great rate on a place to stay, even at the last minute.
 Guys: You get bonus points if you take her somewhere for Valentine’s Day; dinner and a show might be lame at home, but in another city can be romantic.
 When was the last time she got to wear her favorite dress or jewelry?

 If you’re looking for an inexpensive getaway, try New Orleans.
 It’s got haunted tours, antiquing and brass bands during the day, while still offering you world-class restaurants (Commander’s Palace is a must for upscale restaurants, Mother’s Po Boys for downscale, and try the chargrilled oysters at Acme for a taste you can’t get at home that is priced right in the middle) and Bourbon Street at night.
 Mardi Gras is just around the corner, but you can save a bundle by heading down afterward.
 Maybe while the kids are on spring break?

 If your child hasn’t displayed any gifts or specific interests, this might be a chance to spark something.
-You could try paying for a school trip, which seems to happen every other month, or even take a family trip.
+You could try paying for a school trip, which seems to happen every other month, or even take a family trip to Europe.
 If you still can’t figure out what they’d like, you could always put the money into their college fund.
 We offer several tax-exempt programs, which would let this year’s refund come off of next year’s taxes while it earns interest toward their inevitably enormous tuition bill, which many experts think will be around $250,000 by 2030.